How to Use Compliment vs. Complement (Word Choice)

 I received many complements on my excellent public speaking.

-[verb] Her vibrant personality really complements his laid back demeanour.
+• Her vibrant personality really complements his laid-back demeanor.

 Complimentary vs. complementary

-As an adjective, complimentary is something free of charge; as in, “The hotel offers complimentary breakfast“.
-Also, something that’s complimentary (about or towards something) describes a comment as a compliment; as in “She had some very complimentary remarks about my writing”.
+As an adjective, complimentary can mean something free of charge (as in, "The hotel offers complimentary breakfast").
+It can also describe a comment as a compliment; as in "She had some very complimentary remarks about my writing".

 Complementary, as an adjective, is similar to its verb/noun form.
 It describes something (people or things) coming together to form a useful or improved combination (whether of skills, qualities, or aesthetically).
-For example, “The board members have different but complementary backgrounds”.
+For example, "The board members have different but complementary backgrounds" or "We need managers with unique but complementary skills".

 Phrases with 'compliment'